- October 4, 2017

 - Categories: Vehicle Accidents

 Southern California may be known for its nearly perfect weather, but our perfect weather comes at a cost for area drivers.
 That cost is potholes.
 Unfortunately, in the Los Angeles metro area alone, potholes are costing each local driver almost $3,000 a year.
+If you’ve been affected by this or any other road hazard, consulting with an experienced car accident attorney can be beneficial.
 The numbers are fairly close in other metro areas, like San Francisco or San Jose.
 If you are a driver and live in Southern California, you need to understand this risk and what you can do to keep yourself safe.

 Potholes a Costly Problem